cilekagaci/us-presidential-county-1960-2016/README.md

 Some of the election results in Alaska were given in districts.
 Since we are unable to map the districts and other boroughs in Alaska reliable we decided to remove all data points from Alaska.
 They are still present in the raw files, but not in the final tsv.

 Similarly, the counties and independent towns county status in the Commonwealth of Virginia have changes a lot in the last 50 years.
 Therefore it is not feasible to link different counties over elections and geographical units with the same names may refer to very different areas and populations.
-We decdided to remove Virginia from the dataset the same way we did for Alaska.
+We decided to remove Virginia from the dataset the same way we did for Alaska.

 Examples
 ========